-Enter Access list number allowing access with this community string, use '0' to allow all:
+Enter Access list number allowing access with this community string, use '0' to allow all: Step 8 The maximum number of SET communities is 20.

-- Step 8 The maximum number of SET communities is 20. - To add more entries, type y and press Enter
+- To add more entries, type yand press

-'''
+- Enter

-Would you like to add another SNMP SET community? [no]:y
+- Would you like to add another SNMP SET community? [no]:y

-'''

-Enter up to 20 SNMP SET communities as described in step 6 and step 7.
+- Enter up to 20 SNMP SET communities as described in and .

-'''
+- When all entries have been added, press

+- Enter

 Would you like to add another SNMP SET community? [no]:

-'''